al1brn/geonodes/4d/rotation_2d.md

 # Rotation 2D (Maths)

-> Rotate a 4-vector in a plane defined by two vectors
+> Rotate a 4-vector in a plane defined by two 4-vectors

 ## Sockets